Dave-team/Knowledge-base/Project management.md

 - Emails can get lost in a clutter and Slacks get lost too
     - Email is sent but no reply: follow up on Slack few days after
     - Really important: send email and directly follow up in Slack
+- A big part of the job is managing expectation.
+You have responsibilities but so do their team.
+Make sure this is clearly defined.

 ## Scrum
+The most popular project management methodology that follows agile principles.
+Here is how it works:
+1. Backlog refinement / backlog grooming: look at the backlog of tasks / projects and prioritize these.
+2. Sprint Planning Meeting: plan the next two week sprint.
+This is making sure the tasks get estimated properly (based on effort) and assigned an owner to fulfil the requirements within the sprint.
+The requirements are often defined as user stories.
+3. Daily Scrum Meetings: Daily meetings to discuss what is done, what will be done and any blockers.
+An alternative approach is:
+- Did anyone work on this item yesterday?
+Did anyone managed to push it closer to Done?
+- Will anyone work on this item today?
+Will anyone push it closer to Done?
+- Does anyone see anything blocking this item?
+Do we all think it's still feasible to get it done by the end of the Sprint?
+4. Sprint Review: Goal here is that the individual tasks have been presented and are approved by the various stakeholders.
+Scrum is about constant development, releasing quickly and getting feedback quickly
+5. Sprint Retrospective: After a sprint is completed, review it: what has been completed, how did it go, what are the next steps and what can be done better?

 ### Timeline
 - Wednesday sprint start
 - 2nd Tuesday - Midpoint: Any issues that are at risk of slipping from the milestone must be raised by the assignee